Frequently Asked Questions

 I’ve booked my appointment, now what?

 Once you have booked in with us you’ll be sent a confirmation email, and a link to our new patient form via sms.
-We also have tablets at the clinic if you’d rather come in a few minutes early and fill it out there.
+The day before your appointment you’ll receive another sms with our covid screen.

 What do I wear to my appointment?

+Osteopathy is a ‘hands on’ therapy.
 We recommend you wear comfortable, loose fitting clothes.
 Treatment gowns are available at the clinic.
-If you have long hair we request you wear your hair up.

 Do I need to bring anything to my appointment?